Too many kids are growing up without PE or other athletics.

 KIDS in the GAME strives to build communities, schools, and leagues with a sports model that welcomes all children during the crucial years, before age 12.

-- Pass Program *— direct financial assistance to families.
-We pay registration fees for kids’ athletic activities.
+- Pass Program *— direct financial assistance to families to get their kids off the sidelines (couch) and into the game!
+We support families by paying registration fees for kids’ recreational athletic activities.